Chapter 18.15

 18.15.100 Height provisions.

-The height of any structure shall not exceed the maximum height of 32 feet in residential zones and 40 feet in all other zones, unless an express exception in this code applies, nor exceed the recommendation of the South Summit Fire District.
+The height of any structure shall not exceed the maximum height of 32 feet in residential zones, 40 feet in the C-1, LI-1, and P-F zones, and 45 feet in the City Center (CC) zone, unless an express exception in this code applies, nor exceed the recommendation of the South Summit Fire District.
 To allow for attachments which are unoccupied and clearly accessory in nature, the following exceptions apply:

 1. Antennas, chimneys, flues, vents, or similar structures may extend up to 10 feet above the specified maximum height limit for the zone.